FNNDSC/pypx/README.rst

     export UID=$(id -u)
     DOCKER_BUILDKIT=1 docker build --build-arg UID=$UID -t local/pypx .

-2.2 pypi
+2.3 PyPI
 ========

 For convenience, a PyPI installation is also available.
-Note that to be useful for image reception, services on the host machine for listening on a given port and interacting with ``px-listen`` must be manually configured.
+This assumes additional non-python requirements such as ``dcmtk`` have been installed.
 This is recommended only for advanced users.

 .. code-block:: bash